Skip to main content

 Security

-Use game_user for player identity
+Use game_user for Player Identity

 The game_user ID is the only player identifier sent to the client-side game (via the web URL).
 It is: